metavee/python-novice-climate/_episodes/10-cmdline.md

 we need to make our programs work like other Unix command-line tools.
 For example,
-we may want a program that reads a dataset and prints the average inflammation per patient.
+we may want a program that reads a dataset and prints the average climate data such as precipitation and temperature per country.

 > ## Switching to Shell Commands
 >